 - Merchant Category Code (MCC): Your MCC is based on the type of business you run.
-(Retail, supermarket, fuel, and travel businesses each have different interchange rates.)
+(Retail, supermarket, fuel, and travel businesses each have different interchange rates, for example.)

-- Type of card: There are different types of credit cards out there.
-Cards that offer lots of awards and benefits typically come with higher interchange fees.
+- Type of card: There are different types of credit cards.
+Cards that offer lots of awards and benefits for the cardholder typically come with higher interchange fees for the merchant.

 - Card owner: Consumer, business, government, and nonprofit credit cards also come with their own interchange fees.

-- Card association: Credit card associations set their own interchange rates, so there’s variability, which we’ll cover further down.
+- Card association: Credit card associations (Visa, Mastercard, etc.) set their own interchange rates, so there’s variability, which we’ll cover further down.

-Every time a merchant processes a credit card transaction—swipe, chip, or keyed-in—that merchant collects the money paid for their products or services.
+Every time a merchant processes a credit card transaction—swipe, chip, keyed-in, or online—that merchant collects the money paid for their products or services.
 However, they also pay third parties some of that money (markup, interchange, and assessment fees).

 Typically, the payment processing systems are connected to the merchant’s bank (the merchant account), so the money is automatically withdrawn.
 You don’t have to pay interchange fees like you would a utility bill or standard invoice.